lbernstone/plotutils/README.md

 # plotutils

-LSB: This library will use PSRAM if you have it.
+esp32: This library will use PSRAM if you have it.
 Otherwise, you will probably not be able to work with images larger than ~140x140

 This is release 2.6 of the GNU plotutils (plotting utilities) package, including release 4.4 of GNU libplot: a thread-safe function library for